-For more information on requesting ADA accommodations please contact the Student Services Office or the Director of Education.
+For more information on requesting ADA accommodations please contact the Student Services Office or the Director of Education or Program Director.

-As per the Americans with Disabilities Act (ADA), graduates must be able to perform certain specific skills in order to care for patients safely and perform all the procedures that would be required in the work force
+As per the Americans with Disabilities Act (ADA), graduates must be able to perform certain specific skills in order to care for patients safely and perform all the procedures that would be required in the work force.